View Categories

 Uniform Civil Code in India: Bridging the Divide and Ensuring Gender Equality Through Directive Principles of State Policy

-• UCC will provide women with the right to equality and justice in courts of law-irrespective of their religion in matters pertaining to marriage, divorce, maintenance, custody of children, inheritance rights, adoption, etc.
+• The Uniform Civil Code (UCC) will ensure women’s right to equality and justice in courts of law, regardless of their religion, concerning matters such as marriage, divorce, maintenance, custody of children, inheritance rights, and adoption.

-• However, government overturned the Shah Bano case decision by way of Muslim Women (Right to Protection on Divorce) Act, 1986which curtailed the right of a Muslim woman for maintenance under Section 125 of the Code of criminal Procedure.
+• However, the government nullified the decision in the Shah Bano case with the Muslim Women (Right to Protection on Divorce) Act, 1986, which limited the rights of Muslim women regarding maintenance under Section 125 of the Code of Criminal Procedure.

 • The Supreme Court in Shayara Bano Case (2017) had declared the practice of Triple Talaq (talaq-e-bidat) as unconstitutional and void.